One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 In Excel 2013 Power Programming with VBA, John Walkenbach introduces a similar naming convention.
 In that case, the convention calls for using a lowercase prefix indicating the data type.
 The following table shows these prefixes (some are the same as those in the table above):

-Walkenbach doesn’t use this convention because he thinks it makes the code less readable.
-However, other Excel authorities such as Daniel Ferry, do include a couple of letters at the beginning of the variable name to represent the data type.
+Walkenbach doesn't use this convention because he thinks it makes the code less readable.
+However, other advanced VBA users include a couple of letters at the beginning of the variable name to represent the data type.

-In the end, you’ll develop your own variable-naming method that works for you.
-What’s more important than following the ideas of other Excel users, as explained at ozgrid.com, is to “formalize some sort of naming convention” and use it consistently.
+In the end, you'll develop your own variable-naming method that works for you.
+What's more important than following the ideas of other VBA users, is to develop and (consistently) use some variable naming conventions.
 Please feel free to use any of the ideas and suggestions that appear (or are linked to) above when creating your variable-naming system…

 And make sure to let me know your experience and ideas by leaving a comment below.